klorenz/atom-xikij/README.md

 intended for use, rather for playing around a bit, and see what there will be possible soon

-Turn on xiki for this window:

-  strg-shift-P -> Xikij: Toggle

 And then hit ctrl-enter on the lines

   $ echo "hello world"